thanhnguyennguyen/tradingview-pine-scripts/README.md

 # tradingview-pine-scripts
+For Free User, tradingview provides only 1 alert and up to 3 indicators.
 This consolidates multiple necessary indicators into one.
-Setup a few helpful alert for traders
+Setup a few helpful alert for traders.
+Hope it helps free user enjoy as much functions as possible

 ### Usage
   - Add script to display indicators